Method of evolving junction on optimal path planning in flow fields: Introduction

-The A* method discretizes the continuous flow field.
-At each step, it compares the cost of going to each of the neighboring cells of current position to find a path of lowest cost.
-However, when the resolution after discretization is not high enough, it may fail to find a feasible path even if there exist one.
-Besides, the optimal path computed in discretized domain might not be optimal in the continuous field.
-Soulignac \cite{Soulignac2011} solves the above two issues by introducing sliders to the propagation, which can slide on the partitioned region boundaries.
-The sliders position during wavefront propagation is derived by continuous optimization, and then the optimal path is computed by the backtracking of wavefronts.
-RRTs explore the space with random sampling, by biasing the exploration towards the unexplored area and RRT* \cite{karaman2011sampling,noreen2016optimal} are stated.
-However, RRTs will not provide a globally optimal solution due to the probabilistic nature of the method.
-LSM computes a propagating front to approximate the solution of the HJ equation.
-It first keeps track of a propagating reachability front incorporating the flow speed and vehicle speed, and then compute the optimal path by solving for vehicle trajectory backwards in time, with the initial condition fixed as the destination position.
-This method is able to plan a shortest time path over time-varying flow field, but at the cost of longer computational time.
+When the A* method is applied for an AUV, the continuous flow field is discretized into grid cells.
+At each step, it compares the cost of going from the current position to its neighboring cells so as to identify a path with the lowest cost.
+However, when the resolution, which is inverse proportional to the cell size, is not high enough, it may fail to find a feasible path even if there exists one.
+RRT and RRT* explore the flow field by using random sampling, with a bias towards the unexplored area \cite{karaman2011sampling,noreen2016optimal}.
+Like many other probabilistic based methods, RRTs provide, guaranteed in the asymptotic sense, a globally optimal solution only when the samples are dense enough.
+Methods to improve the convergence rate of RRT and RRT* have been introduced \cite{janson2015fast,gammell2018informed}.
+LSM computes a propagating front, incorporating both flow and vehicle speeds, to approximate the solution of the HJ equation.
+Then the optimal path is computed by back tracking along the normal direction of the wavefront from the destination position.
+LSM can plan a shortest time path over time-varying flow field, usually at the cost of longer computational time.